-The reviving ascendancy of the manufacturing over the commercial interest creates a strong community of feeling between the northern and western sections of the union.\ Pittsburg, the young Manchester of the United States, must always have the character of a western city, and its maritime port be New Orleans.
+The reviving ascendancy of the manufacturing over the commercial interest creates a strong community of feeling between the northern and western sections of the Union.
+Pittsburg, the young Manchester of the United States, must always have the character of a western city, and its maritime port be New Orleans.
 Corinth was not more truly the eye of Greece than is Pittsburg of America.
-Pennsylvania, in which it stands, uniting perfectly the characters of an Atlantic and a west-
+Pennsylvania, in which it stands, uniting perfectly the characters of an Atlantic and a western state, is truly the key-stone of the federal arch.